 Quotation of TFNs is also a condition of receipt of most Australian Government assistance payments.

-The Privacy (Tax File Number) Rule 2015 (TFN Rule) issued under s 17 of the Privacy Act 1988 (Privacy Act) regulates the collection, storage, use, disclosure, security and disposal of individuals' TFN information.
+The Privacy (Tax File Number) Rule 2015 (TFN Rule) issued under s 17 of the Privacy Act 1988 (Privacy Act) regulate the collection, storage, use, disclosure, security and disposal of individuals' TFN information.
 The TFN Rule only applies to the TFN information of individuals and does not apply to TFN information about other legal entities such as corporations, partnerships, superannuation funds and trusts.